THE PURPOSE OF THE GOSPEL IS FOR MAN TO

 thought He represents the entire human race or more precisely Jesus mirrors humanity.
 The heart

-righteousness (Rom 5:18) produces one inclusive outcome being it took just one offense to
+(Rom 5:18) produces one inclusive outcome being it took just one offense to condemn mankind and

 Isaiah chapter 51 tells those who pursue righteousness to remember their lineage.
 He tells the

-dug.”
 He reminds them of their heritage—from where they came from.
-Man, not able to see God
+Man, not able to see God in

-that the image and likeness of God is preserved in His workmanship.
-Moses in Deuteronomy 32
+the image and likeness of God is preserved in His workmanship.
+Moses in Deuteronomy 32 reminds

-reminds them not to forget the Rock who begot them and the God who gave them birth.
-James 1:
+them not to forget the Rock who begot them and the God who gave them birth.
+James 1:17-18

-17-18 declares “Every good and perfect gift comes from above, from the Father of lights, with
+declares “Every good and perfect gift comes from above, from the Father of lights, with whom there

-whom there is no shadow of variableness or change.
-Of His own will He brought us forth by the
+is no shadow of variableness or change.
+Of His own will He brought us forth by the word of truth

-word of truth that we might be a kind of firstfruits of His creatures”.
-The “Word of Truth” includes
+that we might be a kind of firstfruits of His creatures”.
+The “Word of Truth” includes the declaration

-the declaration of the origin of mankind and in realizing their true origin, man exemplifies the
+of the origin of mankind and in realizing their true origin, man exemplifies the offspring of God—

 The Mirror Translation clarifies the word of truth to be seen as the deliberate plan of God put into